-Needle valves have sharp needle-like a disk and are similar to a globe valve in design and these types of valves are designed to give very accurate control of flow in small diameter piping systems.
+Needle valves have sharp needle-like disks and are similar to a globe valve in design and these types of valves are designed to give very accurate control of flow in small diameter piping systems.

 In vacuum systems and for metering systems where precise flow regulation is required, needle valves are used.

-Pinch valve is a linear motion valve used to start, regulate, and stop fluid flow and also called a clamp valve.
-To control the fluid pinch valve uses a rubber tube and a pinch mechanism.
+A pinch valve is a linear motion valve used to start, regulate, and stop fluid flow and is also called a clamp valve.
+To control the fluid pinch valve use a rubber tube and a pinch mechanism.